crypto-morph/octofinder/Readme.md

 ## Configure

 Edit line 6 of the script to set the threshold (default: 17).
-No word with more than this number of 'turns' will be printed if you set this higher, the list gets very big very quickly)
+No word with more than this number of 'turns' will be printed.

+If you set this higher, the list gets very long very quickly.

 ## Run